HBiSoft/HBRecorder/README.md

 ```

 ---
 It is important to note that limitations are device dependent.
-It is best to set the video encoder to "DEFAULT" and let `MediaRecorder` pic the best encoder.
+It is best to set the video encoder to "DEFAULT" and let `MediaRecorder` pick the best encoder.

-In the demo app you will have the option to test different video encoders, bitrate, frame rate and output format.
+In the demo app you will have the option to test different video encoders, bitrate, frame rate and output formats.
 If your device does not support any of the parameters you have selected `HBRecorderOnError` will be called.